assari/Coursera-Getting-And-Cleaning-Data_Project/CODEBOOK.md

 ###Step 9.
 Write out the tidy data set to a csv file

 ```
-# Write the table out to a text file
 write.csv(tidydata,"./UCI HAR Dataset/HARtidydata.csv", row.names = FALSE)
 ```

 Note that the tidy data file can be read back in as follows:-
 ```
-## The written out tidydata can be read back in using the read.csv function
 xx<-read.csv("./UCI HAR Dataset/HARtidydata.csv", header = TRUE, check.names = FALSE)
 ```